terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ssl:transport_accept(ListenSocket).
 ```

-Now the required certificate chain will be sent to the user-agent.
+Erlang will now send the entire certificate chain to the browser during the connection, and the browser can trust the connection.

-## Ode to Debugging SSL
+## Ode to Debugging TLS

 At this point, I expected to be done.
 Unfortunately, while OpenSSL and tools such as [sslyze](https://github.com/iSECPartners/sslyze) would connect fine, my copies of Chrome, Firefox, and curl refused to connect with cryptic SSL errors such as `ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED` and `sec_error_invalid_key`.
 The net-internals of Chrome, provided no additional information.

+### TLS Handshakes: A Primer

+To start a connection to a secure site, the client and browser must first configure the secure connection in a process commonly called a "TLS Handshake".

+In a full handshake, two roundtrips between the browser and the server are required:

+* The browser sends a `ClientHello` message to the server.

+  This message includes the highest TLS version supported, lists of supported cipher suites and compression algorithms, and other TLS extensions, including a list of known named elliptic curves.

+* The server responds with `ServerHello`, `Certificate`, an optional `ServerKeyExchange` message, and `ServerHelloDone` messages.

+  The `ServerHello` message details specific options used for the connections including the TLS version, the cipher suite, the compression algorithm, and any additional TLS extensions.
+The TLS version should be the highest version support by both client and server.
+The server maintains a priority list for cipher suites and compression algorithms, and it selects the highest priority supported by the browser.

+  The server then attaches the entire certificate chain in a `Certificate` message, so the browser can verify the authenticity of the connection.

+  If the `Certificate` message doesn't contain enough information to allow a client to exchange a session key, such as with a Diffie–Hellman key exchange, then a `ServerKeyExchange` message is included.

+  The server then ends with `ServerHelloDone`.

+* The client responds with a `ClientKeyExchange`, `ChangeCipherSpec` and `Finished` messages.

+  The `ClientKeyExchange` message contains a secret key determined by both sides using public key encryption.
+The specifics of how the session key is generated is outside the scope of this primer.

+  With the `ChangeCipherSpec` message, the browser tells the server to switch to encrypted communication for the rest of the communication.

+  To verify the integrity of the communications up to this point, a hash of the previous messages is taken and sent as part of the `Finished` message.
+The server will also compute a hash over the same messages and compare.

+* Finally, the server sends `ChangeCipherSpec` and `Finished` messages.

+  The server verifies the hash sent in the client's `Finished` message, then acknowledges the encryption communications and finishes, sending a similar hash to the client.

+### The Failed TLS Handshake

 With Wireshark, I logged the SSL traffic, and found that the client and server exchanged `ClientHello`, `ServerHello`, `Certificate`, `ServerKeyExchange`, and `ServerHelloDone` before the browser unexpectedly closed the connection.

-Inspecting the ServerHello message informed me the server agreed on using TLS 1.2 and choose the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA` cipher suite.
+Inspecting the `ServerHello` message informed me the server agreed on using TLS 1.2 and choose the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA` cipher suite.
 Both supported by the browser.

-From [RFC4492](http://tools.ietf.org/rfc/rfc4492.txt), when the `ECDHE_ECDSA`, `ECDHE_RSA`, or `ECDH_anon` ciphers are chosen, the ServerKeyExchange message contains the ECDHE public key used to derive the shared key.
-A snippet of the TLS handshake from the server to the client is replicated below.
+From [RFC4492](http://tools.ietf.org/rfc/rfc4492.txt), when the `ECDHE_ECDSA`, `ECDHE_RSA`, or `ECDH_anon` ciphers are chosen, the `ServerKeyExchange` message contains the ECDHE public key used to derive the shared key.

+The `ServerKeyExchange` portion of the TLS handshake from the server to the client is replicated below.

 ```
 0000   0c 00 01 49 03 00 16 41 04 b2 33 23 71 c9 da 80